Best for Clifford’s Tower

 A restored Grade II-listed building, with the remains of a Roman road in the cellar, is the setting of the Rattle Owl, a casual dining restaurant headed by Michelin-trained chef Jamie Hall.
-Menus change with the seasons, but the grazing lunch — three plates for £12.50 — is recommended.
+Menus change with the seasons.
 If you like the organic wine, bottles are on sale in their microshop.
 Interestingly, staff get a share in the profits, and the restaurant supports a local charity, York’s Independent Domestic Abuse Services.

 Address: 104 Micklegate, York YO1 6JX